-Violations of policies in the "policy statements" section of the Student Handbook will be regarded as "nonacademic" violations and addressed by the Administrative Discipline Policy. academic violation should be suspected during investigation of a non-academic violation, then the academic violation shall be addressed by the Honor Code and its procedures.
+Violations of policies in the "policy statements" section of the Student Handbook will be regarded as "non-academic" violations and addressed by the Administrative Discipline Policy.
+If an academic violation should be suspected during investigation of a non-academic violation, then the academic violation shall be addressed by the Honor Code and its procedures.
 The non-academic violation shall be addressed by the Administrative Discipline Policy and its procedures.
-In the event of any overlap between the Honor Code and the Administrative Discipline Policy, the matter will be treated as nonaddressed academic and under Administrative Discipline Policy and its procedures.
+In the event of any overlap between the Honor Code and the Administrative Discipline Policy, the matter will be treated as non-academic and addressed under the Administrative Discipline Policy and its procedures.
 In no event shall a single infraction subject a student to both the Administrative Discipline Policy procedures and the Honor Code procedures.